 A shareholder’s agreement is essentially a corporate pre-nuptial agreement.
 It sets out the rights and obligations of shareholders or members in their ownership of a company.
-It is not compulsory but it is prudent to have one before you start a company together with another person in order to avoid disputes which could cost you tens of thousands of dollars or more.
+It is not compulsory but it is prudent to have one before you start a company with another person, in order to avoid disputes which could cost you significant amounts of money.

-At minimum it should contain clauses regarding what will happen if one or more shareholders leave the business.
-These include share buyback, restraint of trade, dispute resolution process and tag along and drag along rights.
+At a minimum, your shareholder’s agreement should contain clauses regarding what will happen if one or more shareholders leave the business.
+These include options such as share buybacks, restraint of trade, dispute resolution processes and tag along and drag along rights.

 Review your SHA Regularly

-Many Shareholder’s Agreements, drafted between the owners in the initial excitement of the start of a new venture, lie at the bottom of the draw gathering dust, while the business grows and develops around it.
-Typically, most businesses progress differently to how the owners originally envisaged and the Shareholder’s Agreement is only ever dusted off in the event of a dispute.
+Many shareholder’s agreements, drafted between the owners in the initial excitement of the start of a new venture, lie at the bottom of the drawer gathering dust, while the business grows and develops around it.
+Typically, most businesses progress differently to how the owners originally envisaged and the shareholder’s agreement is only ever dusted off in the event of a dispute.

 The same equally applies with Partnership Agreements.